Michael W. Ryan: Murder of James Thimm

 Following the death of Luke Stice, Ryan and one of his wives went to Kansas City on a honeymoon, leaving two followers - and future co-defendants - in charge.
 Rick Stice, father of Luke, had escaped from the compound while they were away and, upon returning and learning of Stice's escape, blamed Thimm and had him chained to a horse trailer in a building on the compound.
 Stice had eventually returned, but escaped a second time while in town being forced to cash a social security check.

 James Thimm (age 25) was beaten, whipping about the back and chest, had his fingertips shot off, was skinned alive, legs broken, and raped with a shovel and pickaxe handles before finally being stomped to death.

 Trial

 Ryan was tried by a jury in Omaha, Nebraska after a change of venue.
 In April 1986, the jury convicted him of first degree murder; in October 1986, the court sentenced Ryan to death.
-He attempted to appear his sentence, but the appeal was denied.
+He attempted to appeal his sentence, but the appeal was denied.

 He claimed to be in direct contact with God and vowed to spend his days in prison rewriting the Bible, but he later recanted both statements.